Gwen-Bradbury/MS3/README.md

 ### Features left to Implement -

+- _Dropdown Arrows in Accordion_ - Make them point up when the accordion is open.

 - _Add Walks Here_ - When the user doesn't have any walks in thier 'My Walks' page, a message needs to say 'Add Walks Here!'.

 - _Error Messages_ - Implement flask 404 and 500 error messages that are more user friendly for defensive design.